dimanikulin/fva/FVADocMD/HowToPublish.md

 - if there is "Tags" ?
 - if there is "Content"?
 - if there is "References"?
+- Are all references actual?
 - if there is no formatting symbols?
 - Has it been proof read?
 - Are there any pictures?

 ## "References" chapter
-add links in place and into sepatated chapter and check the links proper work if they
+add links in place and into sepatated chapter

 # References
 [Your ccomplete guide to writing for hacker noon](https://help.hackernoon.com/your-complete-guide-to-writing-for-hacker-noon)